Bundled/ packaged apps for Linux

 August 10, 2019 — December 2, 2021

-Running apps in a bundled-up packaged app format keeps things tidy and include all the necessities to run, so that an app developer can develop one version of the app rather than a different version for every different desktop.
+Running apps in a bundled-up packaged app format keeps things tidy and includes all the necessities to run, so that an app developer can develop one version of the app rather than a different version for every desktop.

-Here I focus on the Linux systems, but packaging is a hot topic for other OSes too; it’s just more user-transparent for those OSes, in that the packaging systems seem to less frequently to require your attention, because the dominant administering corporation declares a single standard by fiat then irons the bugs flat enough that the users can ignore them.
+Here I focus on Linux systems, but packaging is a hot topic for other OSes too; it’s just more user-transparent for those OSes, in that the packaging systems seem to require your attention less frequently because the dominant administering corporation declares a single standard by fiat then irons the bugs flat enough that the users can ignore them.

 Related, but not the same, containerization which, loosely, is more about distributing light configured machine services than desktop apps.
 See also sandboxing, which is often integrated with packaging, but is conceptually independent.